ArrowM/Queue-Bot-2/README-dev.md

 1. Add a new `.command.ts` file to the `src/commands/commands` directory.
 Commands should extend `EveryoneCommand` or `AdminCommand`.
 2. Add the new command class to the `src/commands.command.loader.ts` file.
+3. Update the `README.md` file and the help commands in the `src/commands/help.command.ts` file.

 ### Adding command options